-- · foreign currency fluctuations; - changes in government preferences for software procurement; - international economic, political and labor conditions; - tax laws (including U.S. taxes on foreign subsidiaries); - increased financial accounting and reporting burdens and complexities; - unexpected changes in, or impositions of, legislative or regulatory requirements; - changes in laws governing the free flow of data across international borders;

-- failure of laws to protect our intellectual property rights adequately; - inadequate local infrastructure and difficulties in managing and staffing international operations; - delays resulting from difficulty in obtaining export licenses for certain technology, tariffs, quotas and other trade barriers; - the imposition of governmental economic sanctions on countries in which we do business or where we plan to expand our business; - transportation delays; - operating in locations with a higher incidence of corruption and fraudulent business practices; and - other factors beyond our control, including terrorism, war, natural disasters and pandemics.
+- foreign currency fluctuations; - changes in government preferences for software procurement; - international and regional economic, political and labor conditions, including any instability or security concerns abroad; - tax laws (including U.S. taxes on foreign subsidiaries); - increased financial accounting and reporting burdens and complexities; - unexpected changes in, or impositions of, legislative or regulatory requirements; - changes in laws governing the free flow of data across international borders; - failure of laws to protect our intellectual property rights adequately; - inadequate local infrastructure and difficulties in managing and staffing international operations; - delays resulting from difficulty in obtaining export licenses for certain technology, tariffs, quotas and other trade barriers; - the imposition of governmental economic sanctions on countries in which we do business or where we plan to expand our business; - costs and delays associated with developing products in multiple languages; - operating in locations with a higher incidence of corruption and fraudulent business practices; and - other factors beyond our control, including terrorism, war, natural disasters and pandemics.

-If sales to any of our customers outside of the Americas are delayed or canceled because of any of the above factors, our revenues may decline.
+If sales to any of our customers outside of the Americas are delayed or canceled because of any of the above factors, our revenue may decline.

-In addition, approximately 52% of our employees are located outside the U.S. Accordingly, we are exposed to changes in laws governing our employee relationships in various U.S. and foreign jurisdictions, including laws and regulations regarding wage and hour requirements, fair labor standards, employee data privacy, unemployment tax rates, workers' compensation rates, citizenship requirements and payroll and other taxes, which likely would have a direct impact on our operating costs.
+In addition, approximately 53% of our employees are located outside the United States.
+Accordingly, we are exposed to changes in laws governing our employee relationships in various U.S. and foreign jurisdictions, including laws and regulations regarding wage and hour requirements, fair labor standards, employee data privacy, unemployment tax rates, workers' compensation rates, citizenship requirements and payroll and other taxes, which likely would have a direct impact on our operating costs.
 We may continue to expand our international operations and international sales and marketing activities.
 Expansion in international markets has required, and will continue to require, significant management attention and resources.
-We may be unable to scale our infrastructure effectively or as quickly as our competitors in these markets, and our revenues may not increase to offset these expected increases in costs and operating expenses, which would cause our results to suffer.
+We may be unable to scale our infrastructure effectively or as quickly as our competitors in these markets, and our revenue may not increase to offset these expected increases in costs and operating expenses, which would cause our results to suffer.